The Building Safety Act

 Following the Grenfell Tower fire in June 2017, Dame Judith Hackitt led an inquiry that found the construction industry not fit for purpose in terms of safety.
 Her recommendations formed the backbone of the Building Safety Act, which gained Royal Assent in April 2022.

-Overhauling existing regulations, it aims to create industry-wide, lasting change.
-It goes far beyond fire safety alone, and its impact will be felt across the entire construction process, affecting developers, architects, engineers, and contractors and more.
+Overhauling existing regulations, its core aim is to create industry-wide, lasting change.
+It goes far beyond fire safety alone, and it is having an impact across the entire construction process, affecting developers, architects, engineers, and contractors and more.

-Starting with residential Higher-Risk Buildings (HRBs), the new office of the Building Safety Regulator will oversee a gateway process of approval that will cover a building’s lifespan.
-An Accountable Person will need to create a digital golden thread of information that both records all decisions and updates made and acts as an auditable trail.
+Starting with residential Higher-Risk Buildings (HRBs), the new office of the Building Safety Regulator oversees a gateway process of approval that covers a building’s lifespan.
+An Accountable Person needs to create a digital golden thread of information that both records all decisions and updates made and acts as an auditable trail.

 What buildings does the Building Safety Act apply to?